notofonts/noto-docs/src/miniarticles/NotoLoopedThai.md

 # Noto Looped Thai

-Noto Looped Thai is an unmodulated design in the more traditional looped variant of the Thai script, suitable for all texts.
+Noto Looped Thai is an unmodulated design in the more traditional, looped variant of the Thai script, suitable for all texts.

 Noto Looped Thai contains 212 glyphs, 8 OpenType features, and supports 148 characters from 5 Unicode blocks: Thai, Basic Latin, General Punctuation, Latin-1 Supplement, Combining Diacritical Marks.